 Police Work and Poor Health

-If you're looking for a job in criminology or criminal justice, consider yourself forewarned: law enforcement careers may be hazardous to your health.
-It has long been believed that police work is correlated with a host of diseases, illnesses, and ailments.
+If you're looking for a job in criminology or criminal justice, it should be a given that you know law enforcement careers may be hazardous to your health.
+However, those risks aren't all directly associated with threats that arise in the line of duty.
+Police work in general is correlated with a host of diseases, illnesses, and ailments.

-According to the United States Department of Labor's Bureau of Labor Statistics, there are approximately 15 million Americans, or 9 percent of the total workforce, who work non-standard or irregular hours.
+Anothe primary factor associated with health issues officers face includes shift work, which is considered to be any hours worked outside of standard daylight hours.
+According to the U.S. Bureau of Labor Statistics, approximately 9% of the total workforce has nonstandard or irregular hours.
 By contrast, a majority of the police force is assigned to shift work, either rotating into and out of night shifts or working them permanently.

-According to Dr. Rosa and Dr. Caruso, lack of sleep and poor sleeping habits contribute to a variety of health problems such as:
+Caruso's research suggests a lack of sleep and poor sleeping habits contributes to a variety of health problems, including:

 - Decreased mental faculties